 In May 2018 Michelle was promoted to the Shadow Cabinet as Shadow Cabinet Secretary for Communities and Social Security.
 Following this announcement, Michelle left the Public Petitions Committee to take up a seat on the Social Security Committee.

-Michelle has since stepped down from her portfolio in social security and is now the convener of the Scottish Parliament's Economy, Energy and Fair Work Committee.
+Michelle stepped down from her portfolio in social security to become the convener of the Scottish Parliament's Economy, Energy and Fair Work Committee.